16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 ClockShark is a time tracking and scheduling platform built for field service companies.
 For painting contractors, it solves the specific problem of knowing exactly how many hours each crew member spends on each job, which is the foundation for accurate job costing, payroll, and future estimating accuracy.

 Painting profitability depends entirely on labor efficiency.
-A crew that consistently takes 20% more hours than estimated erases the profit margin on every project.
+A crew that consistently takes 20% more hours than estimated erases the margin on every project.
 Without per-job time tracking, you do not know if the problem is inaccurate estimating, slow crews, excessive prep work, or too much drive time between sites.
-ClockShark gives you the data to diagnose and fix whichever issue applies.

 Key features: